-limate change is the needs to be solved in the coming years.
+Imate change is the main challenge that needs to be solved in the coming years.
 The basic cause is the GHG emitted into the atmosphere by human activity.
 Cutting emissions by adopting sustainable technologies and more responsible lifestyles forms the basis of the strategies national governments are gradually adopting all over the world.
 Valagro also considers this development essential to reduce the low environmental impact of crops and guarantee a low carbon footprint for the crops they are applied to.